Esmeralda Arboleda Cadavid: Personal life

 Arboleda's father was the mayor of Palmira, Fernando Arboleda Lopez and her mother was Rosa Cadavid Medina.
 Arboleda had five sisters, Pubenza, Fabiola, Violeta, Mireya, and Soffy.
+She was named after Esmeralda from The Hunchback of Notre-Dame by Victor Hugo.

 Arboleda married Samuel Uribe Hoyos in August 1947.
 Baldomero Sanín Cano was in attendance.
 Arboleda and Uribe raised one child, Sergio.
 Uribe died in 1968 and Arboleda married Mexican diplomat Francisco Cuevas Cancino.

-Arboleda died on April 16, 1997 after a battle with breast cancer.
+Arboleda died on April 16, 1997, after a battle with breast cancer.

 Legacy

 Much of Arboleda's work can be found in the Luis Ángel Arango Library in Bogotá, thanks to donations by her son, Sergio.

 On International Women's Day in 2021, President Iván Duque Márquez and Vice President Marta Lucía Ramírez created the Esmeralda Arboleda Order of Merit to honor those who have fought for gender equality and for women's right to vote in Colombia.
 Ramírez said there would be five categories of the order of merit.

 In 2022, it was announced that a Spanish-language feature film, Estimados Señores (Dear Gentlemen), was in production on the life of Arboleda.
 It was written and will be directed by Patricia Castañeda and will star Julieth Restrepo in the title role.